ChrisPenner/proton/README.md

 # proton - Profunctor optics

-An extremely experimental implementation of profunctor optics combinators.
-Mostly exists so I have a place to experiment with new ideas, but I like to think the result is pretty elegant.
+An **extremely experimental** implementation of profunctor optics in Haskell.
+This mostly exists so I have a place to experiment with new ideas and new optics.
+Most things should work but I offer no performance guarantees.

 Not intended for use in production (yet).